exonum/exonum-java-binding/exonum-light-client/README.md

 but it is always an option of your choice.
 Also, _common_ package provides [`StandardSerializers`][standard-serializers]
 utility class which can be helpful for serialization.
 * `keys` is a key pair of private and public keys which is used for message signature.
-* `ed25519` is the cryptographic function for signing.

 ### Sending Transaction
 To send the transaction just call a `submitTransaction`.
 Make notice that it works in a blocking way i.e. your thread will be